 Several years ago I began suffering chronic back pain that would leave me in bed crying out for relief.
 Pain meds might take the edge off, but my mind still reeled in the pain.

 During this time I would reflect and pray.
-I pulled out a skein a yarn that was a complete tangled mess.
+I pulled out a skein of yarn that was a completely tangled mess.

 I have edited the first lessons and they are now available for PDF purchase.
 Purchase one copy and you have copyright privilege to copy for your local group.
 Sign up for the e-newsletters and get a FREE sample lesson to try out.

 I am editing for a second book release now and will be posting different Knitting Bible Study ideas as well as working on a way to host an online study.

 May your hearts be encouraged, being knit together in love.
 Col 2:2